 Moderate activity means you’re exercising hard enough to raise your heart rate and break a sweat.
 Examples include brisk walking, bicycling, gardening, dancing, water aerobics, canoeing, or even golf as long as you’re doing them vigorously enough.
 You can also wear a pedometer, with a goal of walking 10,000 steps a day.
 Moderate intensity on a pedometer is 3,900 steps within 30 minutes.

 We all know that sleep is essential for survival and that sleep is a time when the body and brain repair.
-During sleep, your brain sends waste and toxins out of the cells and brings in nutrients, which then replenish the cells.
-In fact, while sleeping your brain cleanses itself up to ten times faster than when awake.
-Poor sleep increases your risk of stroke, heart attack, excess weight, and weak bones.
-Poor sleep also is associated with a lower cortisol awakening response (CAR), which leads you tired and can increase inflammation.
-That is the spike in the secretion of cortisol, an important hormone that helps prepare your body for the demands of the day.
+During sleep, your brain sends waste and toxins out of the cells and brings in nutrients, which then replenish the cells.20 In fact, while sleeping your brain cleanses itself up to ten times faster than when awake.21 Poor sleep increases your risk of stroke, heart attack, excess weight, and weak bones.22 Poor sleep also is associated with a lower cortisol awakening response (CAR), which leads you tired and can increase inflammation.
+That is the spike in the secretion of cortisol, an important hormone that helps prepare your body for the demands of the day.23

 To sleep well, try to turn off the ‘bright blue’ screens two hours before bedtime.
-They can disrupt melatonin cycles.
-Don’t snack late at night.
-Adaptogenic and calming herbs might also help.
-Try a peaceful meditation app or music.
-Take a relaxing hot bath.
-Even weighted blankets have been shown to improve sleep.
+They can disrupt melatonin cycles.27 Don’t snack late at night.
+Try a peaceful meditation app or music.28 Take a relaxing hot bath.
+Even weighted blankets have been shown to improve sleep.29

-For more tips on improving sleep, read the blog, Your Checklist to Beat Insomnia.
+For more tips on improving sleep, read the blog, Your Checklist for Better Sleep.